 Maintaining assets: maintaining existing housing stock in a good condition is critical to maintaining long term asset value and viability and to improving environmental sustainability

-Light touch regulation: lighter touch on regulation, and an end to inspection brings greater responsibility on the sector to drive our own improvement
+Light touch regulation: lighter touch on regulation brings greater responsibility on the sector to drive our own improvement

-Localism and scrutiny: providing a repairs services that responds to local priorities and is accountable and scrutinised by tenants has never been more important
+Localism and scrutiny: providing a repairs service that responds to local priorities and is accountable and scrutinised by tenants has never been more important

 Many housing organisations have used CIH charters to improve their services.
 Read about what they have done and how your organisation can make best use of the charters in the new CIH publication How to improve your services with CIH charters.